2025ac05097/ML-Assignment-2/README.md

 4. Gaussian Naive Bayes
 5. Random Forest

-All five models are evaluated using the same test dataset to provide a consistent comparison.
+All five models were trained and evaluated using the same Bank Marketing classification problem.

 ---

-## 3. Evaluation Metrics
+## 5. Evaluation Metrics

-The models are evaluated using the following performance metrics:
+The following six evaluation metrics were used:

 - Accuracy
 - ROC-AUC